 Voices and Choices is a Registered Charity and Community Interest Company (CIC) based in Chesham, Buckinghamshire.
-It has been set up to provide information and advice to help people living alone to remain in their homes with the help and support of community services and other agencies.
+It has been set up to provide information and advice to help people to remain in their homes with the help and support of community services and other agencies.
 It will also provide reassurance to family carers living outside Buckinghamshire.

 Safe and Sound at Home

 It is often the little things that go wrong which affect whether we feel in control of our lives.
 It could be the cobwebs, the garden, our hair, or the family insisting we can’t cope.

 Whatever matters to you, we will help by offering friendly, impartial information, advice or advocacy which helps you stay safe and sound in your own home.

 Need our help?